Texas vs. Kansas State NCAA Football Odds, Plays and Insights | November 26, 2021

 Kansas State Stats and Trends

-- The Wildcats have covered the spread once this year when underdogs by 2.5 points or more (in three chances).
+- The Wildcats have covered the spread once this season when underdogs by 2 points or more (in three chances).

-- Kansas State has gone over the point total in 45.5% of its opportunities this season (five times over 11 games with a set point total).
+- Kansas State's games this season have hit the over in 45.5% of its opportunities (five times in 11 games with a set point total).

-- Kansas State is 3-0 against the spread and 3-0 overall in games when it puts up more than 32.4 points.
+- Kansas State is 3-0 against the spread and 3-0 overall in games when it records more than 32.4 points.

-- This year the Wildcats have turned the ball over 14 times, while the Longhorns have forced 14 turnovers.
+- The Wildcats have 14 giveaways this season, while the Longhorns have 14 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.